visipedia/inat_comp/2019/README.md

 Please open an issue if you have questions or problems with the dataset.

 ## Updates
+February 15th, 2021:
+  * AWS Open Data download links now freely available.
+See the [Data](#Data) section below.

 August 19th, 2020:
   * AWS S3 download links were created due to problems with the original Caltech links.
 The dataset files are in a "requester pays" bucket, so you will need to download them through an AWS API.
 See the [Data](#Data) section below.

 August 6th, 2019:
   * Un-obfuscated names are released.
-Simply replace the `categories` list in the dataset files with the list found in this [file](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc6_competition/categories.json.tar.gz).
+Simply replace the `categories` list in the dataset files with the list found in this [file](https://ml-inat-competition-datasets.s3.amazonaws.com/2019/categories.json.tar.gz).

   * Thanks to everyone who attended and participated in the [FGVC6 workshop](https://sites.google.com/view/fgvc6/home)!
 Slides from the competition overview can be found [here](https://drive.google.com/file/d/1Ah5haDF6kFioQzy45-HKTsxZCqGwondf/view).